 Fruiting black henbane, Keylong, Lahaul, Himachal Pradesh.
 (Photo copyright © by Kaj Halberg)

-Physochlaina is a genus of about 11 species in the nightshade family (Solanaceae), most of which are restricted to Central Asia, with one species in the Middle East and one in Mongolia and Siberia.
+Physochlaina is a genus of about 11 species, most of which are restricted to Central Asia, with one species in the Middle East and one in Mongolia and Siberia.

 Fruiting Physochlaina praealta, Ulley, Ladakh.
 (Photo copyright © by Kaj Halberg)